BrettMarkland-Sanchez/gt-virt-fsf-pt-04-2021-u-c/12-MySQL/01-Activities/13-Top5000Code/README.md

   * HINT: Remember, bigger datasets require more time to import properly, so be patient

   * HINT: If you feel that the import process is taking far too long, feel free to use `Top1000Songs.csv` instead.
-We would highly recommend working with the bigger dataset if you can, however
+We would highly recommend working with the bigger dataset if you can, however.

   * HINT: Take the downtime you have been given to start on the next part of the activity